-Duke University Health System (which includes Duke University Hospital, Durham Regional Hospital, and Duke Raleigh Hospital) and the Private Diagnostic Clinic provide estimates of patient liability after insurance.
+Duke University Health System (which includes Duke University Hospital, Duke Regional Hospital, and Duke Raleigh Hospital) and the Private Diagnostic Clinic provide estimates of patient liability after insurance.

 You may receive a phone call from one of our skilled financial counselors or from our automated messaging system providing you an estimate of your liability after insurance and assisting you with payment or payment options.